Jameshughes2009/sql-module12/README.md

 ## Description:

 This App is used for tracking employee data that would be usefull for most companys by creating an interfaces that allows non-developers to easily view and interact with information stored in an SQL Employee Tracker database.

+## Objective of Module 12

+The objective was is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.